MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-expansion.md

     Clicking the link will present a list of operating systems that you can extend driver coverage to.

     ![An image showing the operating systems available to expand coverage to.](images/driver-floor-screen-2.png)

-    Clicking the link will present a list of operating systems that you can extend driver coverage to.

 2. After selecting the operating systems, you wish to expand coverage to, click Submit